-- Parents are responsible for ensuring that date-expired medicines are returned to a pharmacy for safe disposal.
-The return of such medicines to parents will be recorded; - Parents should also collect medicines held at the end of the summer term.
-If parents do not collect all medicines, they will be disposed of safely; - The school will use its discretion to keep certain medicines for the next academic year (providing they have not expired), if these are medical needs that will continue into the next academic year.
+- Parent/Carers are responsible for ensuring that date-expired medicines are returned to a pharmacy for safe disposal.
+The return of such medicines to Parent/Carers will be recorded; - Parent/Carers should also collect medicines held at the end of the summer term.
+If Parent/Carers do not collect all medicines, they will be disposed of safely; - The school will use its discretion to keep certain medicines for the next academic year (providing they have not expired), if these are medical needs that will continue into the next academic year.
 These will be securely locked away over the holiday period.